ml-tooling/universal-build/README.md

 With this setup, you can execute the build pipeline for the full project or any individual component.
 In case you only apply changes to a single component, you only need to execute the `build.py` script of the given component.
 This is a major advantage since it might massively speed up your development time.

-To run the build pipeline on you local machine for a specific component, navigate to the component and run the `build.py` script in the component root folder (you can find all CLI build arguments [here](#build-script-cli)):
+To run the build pipeline on you local machine only for a specific component, navigate to the component and run the `build.py` script in the component root folder (you can find all CLI build arguments [here](#build-script-cli)):

 ```bash
 cd "./docs" && python build.py [BUILD_ARGUMENTS]